Skip to main content

 Where to File

-Court hours are 8:00am-4:00pm, Monday-Friday.
-You can also ask for an immediate Temporary Restraining Order on the same day if your papers are completed correctly and filed with the Family Law Clerk’s Office before 4:00pm.
-A Temporary Restraining Order protects you until the hearing date.
+Temporary Restraining Orders: You can ask for an immediate Temporary Restraining Order the same day if your papers are completed correctly and filed with the Family Law Clerk’s office before 2:00 p.m.
+A Temporary Restraining Order protects you until the Domestic Violence Restraining Order hearing date.
+If you need assistance with the forms and procedures, you can go to the go to the Domestic Violence Assistance Program Office on the 7th Floor Room 705 of the Lamoreaux Justice Center.

 Forms to Complete